 New Years' Eve is not the only time for an "out with the old and in with the new" concept.
 Summer is here!
 Warm weather means more family picnics, cookouts, and ball games.
-It's time to throw out the old high calorie dishes, introduce new ways to spice up the old favorites with fewer calories, and get in shape with fresh fruits and vegetables."The grill is a frequent friend in the summer.
-Toss out the coleslaw and add these to your grill menu: fresh bell peppers, corn on the cob, and Portobello mushroom caps"
+It's time to throw out the old high calorie dishes, introduce new ways to spice up the old favorites with fewer calories, and get in shape with fresh fruits and vegetables.

 Research from The Centers for Disease Control suggests that eating fruits and vegetables is a great aid to weight management and possibly weight loss.
 The strategy is to fill up with fruits and vegetables that are packed with fiber and water (plus vitamins, minerals, and antioxidants).
 Fruits and vegetables add a burst of flavor and are a great substitute for higher calories foods.